Denis-Wanjohi/demo-mvc/README.md

-# this a model view controll test
+# This a model view control test